-My work in extreme physiology, or environmental physiology, is the study of how the human body works in extremes in environment: cold, heat, altitude, immersion, high G-forces, injury states, micro-gravity, environmental forensics, Military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and other work which funding sources have gone out of their way to meticulously ignore.
-My scientific interest began as a child as I sat in the snow in winter, watching my grandfather, an Ice Swimmer and later the oldest member of "The Icebergs" ice swimming club, walk barefoot over the ice and snow to go ocean swimming every day.
+My work is the study of the human body in extremes of environment: cold, heat, altitude, immersion, G-forces, micro-gravity, forensics, military maneuvers, exercise, high and low air pressures (hypobarics and hyperbarics) - how to survive and perform better in these environments and fix injuries from them.
+As a child, I played in the snow in a bathing suit while my father and grandfather walked barefoot over ice and snow to go ocean swimming every day.
+Joining them was a treat.
+My grandfather was the oldest member of "The Icebergs" ice swimming club.

-Arctic photo of Dr. Bookspan by CDR Jim Caruso, MC, US Navy Undersea Medical Officer
+Arctic photo of Dr. Bookspan by Capt.
+Jim Caruso, MC, US Navy Undersea Medical Officer.

 Fixing Injury and Pain Research

 Function In Exercise, Better Biomechanics, and Top Training

 My career as research physiologist took me to military, university, and training centers from undersea to mountaintop to jet cockpit.
 I was given the toughest assignments to find why common training and rehabilitation methods don't work, and what does.
 Strong brave men got hazardous duty pay just to have a day with me.
 Methods I developed are now learned in school by doctors, trainers, physical therapists, Navy divers, chamber operators, combat swimmers, police and military, and top athletes.

 Doctors and trainers come to me as patients to find out why they have pain, and what to do about it.
 Click here for an article on Healthier Training, and here for Appointment Info for yourself or your groups.

 I was the first to develop fitness programs aboard cruise ships, and was told it would "never catch on" - photos and stories below, keep scrolling.